Chapter 1 Introduction

 Analysis Available in {bigstatsr} and {bigsnpr} Still missing Citations

-Polygenic risk scores - penalized regressions
+Polygenic risk scores - penalized regressions on individual-level data

 - (stacked) C+T